wallacebarbeiro/wallacebarbeiro/README.md

 ### Here's a little about who Wallace is :man: :rainbow_flag:

 I'm 32 and I was born in Rio de Janeiro, Brazil.
 I currently live in São Paulo, Brazil.
-I have an undergraduate degree in Information Systems from Faculdades Paraíso em São Gonçalo - Rio de Janeiro, 2010.
+I have an undergraduate degree in Information Systems from Faculdades Paraíso in São Gonçalo - Rio de Janeiro, 2010.

 ### What is the purpose of this ship? :dart: